-The couch is in front of a window, but pulled out slightly and there is a really useful storage trunk!
+The couch is in front of a window in this image from Birch Lane image, but pulled out slightly and away from the windows to be the room’s focal paint…there is a really useful storage trunk!

 3. Ditch the loveseat with your couch and use two chairs instead.

-This one is great too because it shows that an ottoman could also be used as extra seating.
+This one from BHG is great too because it shows that a large ottoman could also be used as extra seating or storage.

 If you liked this post, you might also like: